Plan mode

 | 4th+ | 120 seconds (maximum) |

-During the cooldown, any ExitPlanMode attempt is automatically denied, but Approve Plan / Deny buttons are shown in Telegram so you can approve the plan as soon as you’ve read it.
+During the cooldown, any ExitPlanMode attempt is automatically denied, but Approve Plan / Let’s discuss / Deny buttons are shown in Telegram so you can act as soon as you’ve read the outline.
 The cooldown resets when you explicitly Approve or Deny.

 This prevents the agent from bulldozing through when you’ve asked it to slow down and explain its approach, while still giving you a one-tap way to approve once you’re satisfied.